 - Remove the extra dough and all that is left is small disc-shaped rounds.
 Use a fork to prick small holes in the dough to prevent puffing.

-- Deep fry the papdis.
-The secret to crunchy papdis is to fry them on a medium-low flame until crisp and golden.
+- Heat the oil in a skillet over medium heat.
+Once the oil is hot, add papdis to the hot oil and let fry for about 2 minutes on each side until they turn crispy.
+PROTIP – The secret to crunchy papdis is to fry them on a medium-low flame until crisp and golden.

 - Once fried, remove from oil and drain the deep-fried papdis on a paper towel to remove excess oil.